Media Type Administration

 Meta tags and attributes

 Dependent on the media type to be created, there is a set of standard meta tags and attributes available.
 Additional meta tags, dependent on the use case can be added.
 General settings concerning the later usage of meta tags and attributes for the media types and the media can be done.
-“Editable for media type” is reflected on the tab “Default values”.
+There are several setting options per meta tag: editable for media type, editable for medium, general visibility, and visible in course room, that determine whether the tag is visible or editable.

 Languages